Compulsory purchase

 The Law Commission will review:

-The aim will then be to produce a draft Bill consolidating the law and making proposals for technical changes to ensure that the law is fit for purpose.
+The aim will then be to produce a draft Bill consolidating the law and making proposals for technical changes to ensure that the law is suitable for its intended use.

 Next steps